anannyakandhari/assignment_4/README.md

 **Version:** 1.0

-The goal of this assignment is to ensure the quality and accuracy of the PiXELL Transaction Report, as described in the User Story:
+The goal of this assignment is to ensure the quality and accuracy of the Pixell Transaction Report, as described in the User Story:

 As a Software Development Manager,
  I want to ensure all programs are correct, accurate and use exception handling appropriately,